I believe that no matter where you were planted, or what you've experienced, you can become strong and beautiful.

 Stories we tell ourselves that contain false scripts can produce ambivalence in our lives about how best to get our needs met.
 Say, for instance, that you want to be married and have a family but you believe that people can't be trusted and will eventually leave.
 You are experiencing two opposing needs; to have a family and to protect yourself from rejection.
 Opposing needs will create ambivalence as to how to interact with others.
 Consequently, the need to protect yourself from rejection creates a guardedness that may actually result in people leaving; this then affirms the belief that people will leave.
 This is referred to as a self-fulfilling prophecy.
 Sound confusing?
 It is and it can have life-crippling effects.

 I have developed a very specific approach to increasing awareness of your narrative, challenging the underlying assumptions to then rewrite a new story.
-I am in the process of writing a book and workbook about this as well.
+I am in the process of writing a book and have written workbook about this as well.